cameron-barrett/camb/updates.md

 * Wireless updates about system status and plant health

 ## 3/17/23
-We have basic functionality on all of the peripherals except for Bluetooth.
-We can use the input from the capacitive moisture sensor to control the relay which controls the pump.
-Remaining tasks:
+We have basic functionality on all of the originally planned peripherals:

-1. Bluetooth interface
+* Moisture sensor reading
+* Temperature sensor reading
+* Bluetooth sending data to primary device
+* Relay/pump control

+We have packaged all the parts into a foam enclosure to keep it contained and hopefully protected from moisture and soil.
+The key remaining tasks are:

-2. More sophisticated control loop
+1. Create a more sophisticated control loop for the pump
+2. Figure out the output end of the water tube to the plant
+3. Protect the electronics on the moisture sensor from water

+To make the project even more polished if time allows, we may attempt to add a photoelectric sensor, add remote control over Bluetooth (as opposed to only receiving updates), and create an Android app.